cooperhewitt/d3-timeline-event-horizon/README.md

 	</script>

+Dates for an event can also be prefixed.
+Like this:

+	var event = {
+		'start': 1955,
+		'end': 1975,
+		'echo': 1971,
+		'echo_prefix': 'acquired',
+		'start_prefix': 'start',
+		'end_prefix': '',
+	};

+Unless you specify otherwise (in your CSS file) the height of the timeline will be calculated on-the-fly by measuring the length of the item names in your `context` array as well as years and any prefixes that you've defined.

 The timeline also has a `redraw` method which is pretty much what it sounds like but needs to invoked explicitly.
 Here's how you might do it using jQuery: